 2. Mix: Mix mayo, lemon juice, and minced garlic until smooth.

-3. Season: Slice tomatoes thick and season with salt and pepper.
+3. Season: Slice tomatoes thickly and season with salt and pepper.

 4. Prep: Wash, dry, and tear lettuce into sandwich-sized pieces.